7 Stages Your B2B Sales Pipeline Needs to Have

 There are tons of sales pipeline templates you can use, but if you want to create a pipeline that truly correlates with your sales processes, you may want to start from these seven stages.
 Of course, you can reduce or increase the number of stages as you see fit, but this should be your starting point.

 Luckily, we can help you nail down the fourth stage (sales proposal) with ease.
-To help freelancers, small business owners, and sales reps across all industries, we've created Propoze - a 100% free proposal software.
+To help freelancers, small business owners, and sales reps across all industries, we've created Propoze - a block-based proposal software.

 With Propoze, you can create stunningly beautiful proposals in minutes.
 Give it a try and let us know your thoughts!